 Whether his last game or not, it doesn’t change the fact that Drew Brees didn’t have the best game of his career.
 But that’s okay, because in the eyes of many, Brees will go down in history as one of the greats to play the game of football.

-With an insane stat line, Drew Brees will easily be remembered as New Orleans best Quarterback of all time, but his stats aren’t the only thing that makes this man incredible.
+With an insane stat line, Drew Brees will easily be remembered as New Orleans’ best quarterback of all time, but his stats aren’t the only thing that makes this man incredible.
 From immensely helping out charities and the State of Louisiana throughout his time in New Orleans, to being apart of the teams that helped New Orleans overcome tragedy on MULTIPLE occasions, this man has done it all.
 And none of that would’ve been possible without an injury in 2005 which changed Brees life forever.

-In 2005, Brees was the Quarterback for the San Diego Chargers.
-A fumble in week 17 had caused Brees to be injured on a year where his contract expired.
+In 2005, Brees was the quarterback for the San Diego Chargers.
+A fumble in week 17 had caused Brees to be injured during a year where his contract expired.
 The Saints took the gamble on free agent Brees, and the gamble paid off.
 Brees quickly became the star of the Saints.
 Bringing in superior talent, Brees was able to overcome obstacles throughout his career like any other.
 From ridiculous injuries to bringing his team championships, Brees was and will forever be a star of the Saints.

 What this man did in New Orleans is just phenomenal.
 From donating over $25,000,000 to his community through his charity “ The Brees Dream Foundation”, to holding records never thought possible, Brees is just outstanding at many, many tasks.
 To name a few accolades, Brees currently holds the NFL’s all-time passing leader at 80,492 yards.
 Second most passing touchdowns ever at 572.
 A 13 time pro bowler.
-Super Bowl XLIV champion and Super Bowl XLIV MVP.
+Super Bowl XLIV Champion and MVP.
 7 time leader in NFL passing yards.
 And so much more.